inSileco/inSileco.github.io/content/post/goDebianTesting/index.markdown

 ```

-Actually, there was a recent kernel update, currently I am on:
+Actually, there was a recent kernel update, so currently I am on:

 ```bash